opencollective/opencollective/rfcs/009-move-away-from-react-hook-form.md

 often no one else is involved in the discussion of "should we implement that".

-This maintainer is doing a great job, leading the work for such a popular library alone is a huge challange and the overall reactions are good - the person is not to blame!
+This maintainer is doing a great job, leading the work for such a popular library alone is a huge challenge and the overall reactions are good - the person is not to blame!

 But we know that having a single maintainer is not a sign of good health in an open source project.